#1 Home Improvement Retailer

 The Home Depot Garden Center at Sw San Antonio

-As summer stretches on, your landscaping and garden will weather more heat and sun than earlier in the season.
-That means you'll want to consider how to keep things cool.
-You might also need ways to beat the heat.
-Let us help.
+As we continue deeper into summer, your landscaping and garden will weather more heat than earlier in the year.
+That means you'll need to consider how to keep things cool with proper tending, shade, and irrigation.
+Just like we can get sunburned, trees can lose their leaves prematurely, grass can get scorched, and plants can dry out.
+We can help.
 At The Home Depot Sw San Antonio Garden Center, we've got what you need to make the most of summer.

 Watch Your Garden Thrive

-As outlined in these garden watering tips, much of the upkeep comes down to balancing water and sunshine.
-You'll need both to keep your spirits high and your garden growing with summer flowering.
+Much of your garden's upkeep comes down to balancing sun and water.
+You'll need both to keep plants growing and flowering.
 A general rule when watering plants and flowers is to aim the water at the roots.
-A garden hose, sprinkler, or drip irrigation system will do the job.
-You don't need to water or even mist the blooms themselves.
-Many flowers wilt and droop when but recover when they dry off.
-Succulents are an exception to basic watering rules, so look up your specific types of succulents to optimize their care.
+A garden hose, sprinkler or sprinkler system, or drip irrigation system will do the job.
+Contrary to popular belief, the blooms themselves don't need to be watered or even misted.
+Many flowers wilt when they get wet, but they'll recover just fine once they dry off.
+Succulents are, of course, the exception to basic watering rules, so look up your specific succulent types to optimize their care.

-In addition to watering them regularly, monitor your plants' nutrient intake.
-Apply fertilizer as recommended.
-We've even got fertilizers to match the plants you're growing so they'll get the correct nutrients.
+In addition to watering, keep an eye on the nutrients your plants are getting.
+Apply plant food and fertilizer as recommended.
+We've even got fertilizers to match the types of plants you're growing so they'll enjoy a balanced diet with the right nutrients.

 Grow Your Own Herbs

-Planting herbs in the ground can be tricky, as many of them — especially mint — are invasive and will take over your yard.
-So keep them in small decorative pots on a sunny porch, window sill, or even as a beautiful hanging garden on a wall.
-Herbs also work well in a hydroponic garden, which means they don't grow in soil.
-Instead, they grow in a mixture of sand, rock chips, or perlite.
+Planting herbs in the ground can be tricky, as many of them — especially mint — are invasive and will take over your lawn.
+Avoid a yard of volunteer herbs when you just keep them in small plant pots on a sunny porch, window sill, or even in wall planters.
+Herbs also work as a hydroponic garden, which means they don't grow in soil.
+Instead, they grow in a mixture of rock chips, perlite, or sand.

 Find Your Summertime Supplies Today

-No matter if your perfect summer includes grilling, gardening, relaxing, or starting outdoor DIY projects, we've got you covered.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Sw San Antonio store.
+No matter if your perfect summer includes grilling, relaxing, gardening, or knocking out those outdoor DIY projects, we've got what you need to keep your days flowing with ease.
+Make the most of long evenings and early mornings to enjoy all the season has to offer.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Sw San Antonio nursery.

 Nearby Stores